 Short-term Care Quality

-The final category we graded was short-term care, which ended up being this facility's weakest category.
+The final category we rated is short-term care, which ended up being this facility's weakest category.
 We gave it a lowly F for this area, which is clearly a major disappointment.
-Our short-term care grade is typically employed to measure a nursing home's performance with rehabilitation.
-In order to offer good rehabilitation services, facilities generally need to feature better levels of highly skilled nursing.
-These types of services include registered nurses, physical therapists, speech therapists and other licensed professionals.
-With a score in this range in this category, we weren't shocked to find that this nursing home was below average in the two key staffing areas we assess.
-It provided significantly fewer registered nurse and physical therapist hours per patient than most nursing homes.
-Lastly, we looked at the percentage of patients who were able to return home from this facility.
+Our short-term care grade is typically employed to measure a facility's performance with rehabilitation.
+To have good rehabilitation services, facilities generally must have higher levels of skilled nursing services.
+Skilled nursing includes registered nurses, physical therapists, speech therapists and other licensed professionals.
+With its abysmal grade in this category, we were not shocked to find that this nursing home offered far fewer physical therapist and registered nurse hours per resident than most nursing homes.
+Lastly, we assessed the number of patients who ultimately were able to return home from this facility.
 This facility didn't fare well here either.
 In fact, we found that just 3.6 percent of this facility's residents were able to return home.
 This figure was well off the national average.

 Rating Over Time

 Compared to national and state averages across all facilities.

 Graham Oaks Care Center Quality Metrics

 In Graham Oaks Care Center, 9.5% of Patients had Pressure Ulcers